HPCI-Lab/yprov4dask/README.md

 A plugin that enables provenance tracking in Dask

 ## Environment setup
-Dowload the repo from `https://github.com/HPCI-Lab/yprov4dask` and install the plugin in your python environment by running `pip install .` from within the root folder of the repository
+Dowload the repo from `https://github.com/HPCI-Lab/yprov4dask` and install the plugin in your python environment by running `pip install .` from within the root folder of the repository.

 ## Usage
-To use the plugin, simply import it into your code, instantiate the plugin and register it with your Dask client
+To use the plugin, simply import it into your code, instantiate the plugin and register it with your Dask client.

 ### Example
 ```python